-Jonathan Van Ness From 'Queer Eye' Shares His Favorite 'Game Of Thrones' Theory & His Original Fab Five Crush
+Jonathan Van Ness From 'Queer Eye' Is Obsessed With This 'Game of Thrones' Theory

 It’s late afternoon at Bustle’s New York office and Queer Eye's Jonathan Van Ness is crying.
 “I never cry in interviews, this is really random and I always dread people that do," he says, wiping away tears.
 He quickly regains his composure to finish talking about the impact of Queer Eye, Netflix's reboot of the mid-aughts show of the same name, on which he's the Fab Five's Grooming Expert.
 "It's really exciting and it also feels... a little bit pressure-y," he says.